guimarcio/Indoor_System_Positioning_Project/README.md

 ### 📂 Dataset Description

-The [dataset](https://archive.ics.uci.edu/dataset/422/wireless+indoor+localization) is composed of RSSI (Received Signal Strength Indicator) measurements and it was provided in .txt format.
-It also contains 2,000 measurements collected using a mobile device.
+The [dataset](https://archive.ics.uci.edu/dataset/422/wireless+indoor+localization) contains RSSI measurements provided in .txt format.
+It includes 2,000 measurements collected using a mobile device.
 Each observation records the RSSI values from seven different Wi-Fi routers (7 features).
 The eighth column represents the room label where the measurement was taken.
 The dataset is balanced, with 500 samples collected in each of the four rooms.

 ## ⚙️Methods